Willy-Git-Man/Git_It_Done/README.md

   * Lists
     * Users can create, edit, and delete lists
     * Users can see saved data when using demo login
+    * Users can see a summary of their total tasks, completed tasks, and incomplete tasks for each list they click on.
   * Tasks
     * Users can create, edit, and delete tasks
     * Users can mark completed tasks as incomplete